lynnlangit/gcp-for-bioinformatics/2_Compute_with_VMs_and_Docker_Containers/1_Use_GCE_VMs_for_Compute.md

 ### Key considerations
  - On-demand - size the instance appropriately
- - Use options to save money: [Preemptible VM](https://cloud.google.com/compute/docs/instances/preemptible) is an instance that you can create and run at a much lower price than normal instances.
+ - Use options to save money: [Preemptible VM](https://cloud.google.com/compute/docs/instances/preemptible) is an instance that you can create and run at a much lower price than normal instances (can be up to 80% LESS than regular instances).
 However, Compute Engine might terminate (preempt) these instances if it requires access to those resources for other tasks.
 Preemptible instances are excess Compute Engine capacity so their availability varies with usage.
  - Understand costs: billed by CPU/RAM...Always on autodiscounting
  - Your budget / Your timeline